 Notice to Parents of Infants Age 6 Months and Younger

 The American Academy of Pediatrics recommends exclusive breastfeeding for the first 6 months of a child's life, followed by continued breastfeeding as complementary foods are introduced, for optimal short- and long-term health advantages.
-Go to <http://pediatrics.aappublications.org/content/129/3/e827.full> for more information.
+More information.

 As of August 31, 2012, City of Milwaukee water is fluoridated at a level of 0.7 mg/L. According to the Centers for Disease Control (CDC), for infants up to 6 months of age, if tap water is fluoridated or has substantial natural fluoride (0.7 mg/L or higher) and is being used to dilute infant formula, a parent may consider using a low-fluoride alternative water source.
 Bottled water known to be low in fluoride is labeled as purified, deionized, demineralized, distilled, or prepared by reverse osmosis.
 Ready-to-feed (no-mix) infant formula typically has little fluoride and may be preferable at least some of the time.

 If breastfeeding is not possible, parents should consult a pediatrician about an appropriate infant formula option.
 Parents should be aware that there may be an increased chance of mild dental fluorosis if the child is exclusively consuming infant formula reconstituted with fluoridated water.
 Dental fluorosis is a term that covers a range of visible changes to the enamel surface of the tooth.
-Go to <https://www.cdc.gov/fluoridation/faqs/infant-formula.html> for more information on dental fluorosis and the use of fluoridated drinking water in infant formula.
+More information on dental fluorosis and the use of fluoridated drinking water in infant formula.

 More information: CDC Community Water Fluoridation (External Link)

-Lead is not found in Milwaukee’s public water system.
-However, lead can enter water as the result of the wearing away of materials containing lead in building fixtures, internal plumbing, or in the service line that brings water to your home.
+Lead is not found in Milwaukee’s source of public water.
+However, lead can enter water as the result of lead containing materials in internal plumbing, or in the service line that brings water to your home.
 When water stands for several hours or more in fixtures or pipes that contain lead, the lead may leach into the water.
 It is also possible that physical disturbance of the piping may release lead into the water.